Call for papers

 Instructions for Authors

-- The Conference Committee will pre-evaluate, based on the submitted abstract, whether a contribution from the authors of the abstract will be welcome for the 1st International Electronic Conference on Sensors and Applications.
-All authors will be notified by 20 April 2014 about the acceptance of their abstract.
+- The Conference Committee will pre-evaluate, based on the submitted abstract, whether a contribution from the authors of the abstract will be welcome for the 22nd International Electronic Conference on Synthetic Organic Chemistry.
+All authors will be notified by 25 October 2018 about the acceptance of their abstract.

-- The conference proceedings papers and presentations will be available on sciforum.net/conference/ecsa-1/page/call for discussion during the time of the conference 1-16 June 2014.
+- The conference proceedings papers and presentations will be available on https://sciforum.net/conference/ecsoc-22 for discussion.

 Manuscripts for the proceedings issue must have the following organization: